eugeneoei/basic-react-code-snippets/react-simple-multi-counter/README.md

 `useEffect` accepts a dependecy array as its second argument, where the callback is invoked only when values in the dependecy array changes.

-In this example, `resetCount` (which tracks the number of times all counters are reset) is passed to this dependecy array.
+In this example, `resetCount` (which tracks the number of times all counters are reset) is passed to the dependecy array.

 ```js
 useEffect(() => {